Generic Name: alpha-1 proteinase inhibitor (human) (AL-fa PROE-teen-ase in-HIB-i-ter)

 Use Glassia solution as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Glassia solution is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using Glassia solution at home, carefully follow the injection procedures taught to you by your health care provider.
+- Glassia solution is administered as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Dispose of properly after use.
 Ask your doctor or pharmacist to explain local regulations for proper disposal.